fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws_pipeline_7.png" alt="Use a buildspec file">
 </p>

-Here, after setting the _Project name_, go to the _Environment_ section and choose _Ubuntu_ as operating system, as you can see in the image below:
+Here, after setting the _Project name_, go to the _Environment_ section and choose _Ubuntu_ as the operating system, as you can see in the image below:

 <p align="center">
   <img src="/assets/img/blazoraws_pipeline_8.png" alt="Create the deploy stage">